-Three-Day Cancellation: An applicant who provides written notice of cancellation within three (3) business days, excluding weekends and holidays, of executing the enrollment agreement is entitled to a refund of all monies paid, excluding non-refundable fees.
+Three-Day Cancellation: Applicants who provide written notice of cancellation within three (3) business days (excluding weekends and holidays) of executing the enrollment agreement are entitled to a refund of all monies paid, excluding non-refundable fees.

-Other Cancellations: An application requesting cancellation more than three (3) days after executing the enrollment agreement and making an initial payment, but prior to the first day of class is entitled to a refund of all monies paid, less a maximum tuition fee of 15% of the stated cost of the course or \$75, whichever is less.
-Admission application fees are non- refundable, however.
+Other Cancellations: Applicants requesting cancellation more than three (3) days after executing the enrollment agreement and making an initial payment, but prior to the first day of class, are entitled to a refund of all monies paid, less a maximum tuition fee of 15% of the stated cost of the course or \$75.
+Admission application fees are non-refundable.